celestiaorg/celestia-zkevm-ibc-demo/provers/evm-prover/README.md

     make setup
     ```

+The proving time for the ZK block range proof depends on the prover settings, i.e. prover network and mode.

+For reference in mock mode, the proof generation takes ~15 minutes for aggregating 10 blocks.

 ## Protobuf

 gRPC depends on proto defined types.
 These are stored in `proto/prover/v1` from the root directory.